-Sure, I’ve taken a yoga class or two over the years, but I’ve never really felt like I knew what I was doing.
-It was more like I was playing solo Twister while peering through my armpit at the instructor trying to see which appendage I should move next.
-I always felt like I was missing the whole point.
+It’s been my desire to start practicing yoga more regularly.
+Not only does this act of self-care offer physical health benefits, but it also helps us experience more joy.
+And that’s why I decided to take a beginner’s yoga class.
+Sure, I’ve taken a yoga class or two over the years, but I never really felt like I was doing it right.
+It always felt like I was playing solo Twister while peering through my armpit at the instructor and trying to figure out which appendage I should move next.
+And I think I was missing the whole point.

 3. It’s calming.
 I don’t slow down often, but yoga requires me to.
 The postures are relaxing and invigorating at the same time, and I can see how people become hooked on that sensation.